“I’m hoping he thinks I’m even now!”

 “I said fine, I’m coming, and I did,” Brunner said.
 “It was good because I pestered the shit out of [Frye].
 But I think it meant they were pulling for us.”

 Before turning a lap in qualifying, Enerson ran 129 laps in official practice sessions from Wednesday through Friday.
 Several drivers ran more practice laps in one whole day than Enerson did in three.
-Enerson only needed one qualifying run to make the race.
+Enerson only needed one four-lap qualifying run to make the race.

 “I’m just so proud of these guys,” Enerson said.
 “I mean John, he put together an amazing crew here.
 I mean, even all the teams around here were trying to help out as much as they can.
 And Bill Abel (team owner), he’s been amazing.
 It’s just everybody around here, it’s been just an awesome effort, especially John.
 I mean, he’s put this whole entire team together in two months, whatever the very short period of time was.”